speicherstadt-warehouses-canal-dusk

 Hamburg Harbor Cruises and Speicherstadt Guide

-Hamburg’s harbour is the third-largest in Europe and it looks like a small city floating on water.
-Container ships the length of football pitches slide past historic warehouses.
-Cruise liners dock next to fishing boats.
-And somewhere in the middle of it all, the Elbphilharmonie concert hall rises like a glass wave frozen mid-crash.
-Seeing it from the land is impressive.
-Seeing it from the water — at dusk, when the warehouses light up and the container cranes become silhouettes — is something else entirely.
+Hamburg’s harbour is the third-largest in Europe — a small city floating on water where container ships the length of football pitches slide past historic warehouses and the Elbphilharmonie concert hall rises like a glass wave frozen mid-crash.
+Seeing it from the water at dusk, when the warehouses light up and the container cranes become silhouettes, is something else entirely.

 The harbour cruises are Hamburg’s most popular tourist activity for good reason.
 The evening lights cruise takes you through the working port, past the Speicherstadt warehouse district, under bridges, and alongside ships from every continent.
 The commentary (German and English) explains what you’re seeing — which buildings are 19th-century, which are brand new, and why Hamburg’s relationship with its harbour defines everything about the city, from its wealth to its food to its famously independent character.